Twitter Facebook Linkedin Product Hunt

 Of course, search engines will index your website without a sitemap, and often will do it no less good, however, in some cases, search engines may have difficulty with indexing pages.
 The main reasons for non-indexing can be such factors as:

-• the website has deep nesting of pages (typical for large web resources)
+• the website has deep Crawl Depth of pages (typical for large web resources)

 • the website has pages without navigation links (pages cannot be visited through the internal website navigation)